Frozen Spinach vs Fresh Spinach: Which is Better?

 Spinach is a superfood available in frozen and fresh.
 Between the two you may be wondering if it matters which one you place in your shopping cart.
+Many of my health coaching clients asks about them during our sessions.
 Let’s answer, is frozen spinach better than fresh spinach?

 Frozen spinach is better than fresh due to its higher percentage of macronutrients and longer shelf life.
 Frozen spinach costs less than fresh making it more affordable.
 Frozen spinach involves less prepping time than fresh spinach which needs to be washed and sometimes trimmed.

 This article will examine their tastes, textures, prices, which is better for a particular dish and how to substitute one for the other.
 In addition, I’ll include and examine their nutrients side-by-side and discuss their health benefits.

 In addition to coaching clients about them, I’ve purchased, researched and consumed both prior to, during and after writing this article.
 I include both in my daily nutrition plan.